Overview

 Different key dimensions can have different purposes, but some typical keys dimensions you’ll encounter when working with atomistic data are the following:

 • atomic types dimensions: when using a one-hot encoding of different atomic types (or atomic elements) in a structure, the resulting data is sparse, containing implicit zeros if a given type is not present in a structure.
-This is the case of the center_type and various neighbor_type key dimensions produced by rascaline.
+This is the case of the center_type and various neighbor_type key dimensions produced by featomic.

 • symmetry markers: Another use case for metatensor is to store and manipulate equivariant data, i.e. data that transforms in a known, specific way when the corresponding atomic structure is transformed.
 This is typically used to represent the symmetry property of some data with respect to rotations, by decomposing the properties of interest on a basis of spherical harmonics.
 When handling this kind of data, it is convenient to store and manipulate the data corresponding to different spherical harmonics (or generally different irreducible representations of the symmetry group) separately.
-This is the case of the o3_lambda key dimension produced by rascaline: different blocks will contain the \(\lambda = 1\) and \(\lambda = 2\) parts of an equivariant representation.
+This is the case of the o3_lambda key dimension produced by featomic: different blocks will contain the \(\lambda = 1\) and \(\lambda = 2\) parts of an equivariant representation.

 Labels